epics-modules/Yokogawa_DAS/docs/GM10Doc.md

         addresses.

 **VAL\_STATUS** - Shows any special status for a value read from a channel.
 Records are linked to either the input interrupt (input channels) or the output interrupt (output channels).
-:   **mbbi record:** Uses any hardware, calculation, or communication
+* *mbbi record:* Uses any hardware, calculation, or communication addresses.
-    addresses.
     -   **0** - Normal
     -   **1** - Skip